Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 which leads to

 and hence }

 {As the previous equality is true for all $\YY\in \Omega$, this implies that for all $\XX \in \Omega$

-This dual formulation of the kernel expression of the Koopman operator is intrinsically linked to the definition of the kernel $k$. } { This dual expression will be of central interest in the following as it enables us to formulate the time evolution of the feature maps in terms of the Koopman operator $U_t$ and its adjoint at any time $t\geq 0$. \begin{remark}[Transport of the kernel $k$] For all $\XX=\Phi_r(X_0)\in \Omega$ and $t \geq 0$, by definition of the Koopman operator on the feature maps and \eqref{DefKoopman2}, $U_t \left[ \, k(\,\bcdot\, , \,{\XX})\right]$ has two expressions and we obtain
+This dual formulation of the kernel expression of the Koopman operator, \AM{which further highlights the stability of $\HS$ by $U_t$} is intrinsically linked to the definition of the kernel $k$. }

+This dual expression will be of central interest in the following as it enables us to formulate the time evolution of the feature maps in terms of the Koopman operator $U_t$ and its adjoint at any time $t\geq 0$. \begin{remark}[Transport of the kernel $k$] For all $\XX=\Phi_r(X_0)\in \Omega$ and $t \geq 0$, by definition of the Koopman operator on the feature maps and \eqref{DefKoopman2}, $U_t \left[ \, k(\,\bcdot\, , \,{\XX})\right]$ has two expressions and we obtain

-\end{remark}}
+\end{remark}

 The next remark provides a useful commutation property {between $U_t$ and the kernel integral operator $\mathcal{L}_{k}$ defined in equation~\eqref{def-L_k} or of its unique symmetric square-root $\mathcal{L}_{k}^{\alf}$ defined from the square-root of the kernel eigenvalues (see \ref{sec3-RKHS} for a precise definition in the general case).
 Note that in the case of $\HS$, the kernel integral operator is indeed a complex object which hides a time dependency.}